-Every lesson each pupil will be issued a number on the register in SIMS.
+Every lesson each pupil will be issued a number on Class Charts.
 This number indicates their attitude and behaviour in that lesson:

 - 1. Outstanding: Expected behaviour followed 'The Hillside Way' and gone above and beyond. - 2.
 Good: Followed 'The Hillside Way' throughout the lesson. - 3.
-Improvement required: As the pupil has not demonstrated one or more aspects of 'The Hillside Way' staff should right click and comment on the reason for the 3, a referral is not necessary. - 4.
-Serious cause for concern: Not demonstrated 'The Hillside Way' in a serious manner disrupting teaching and learning staff should right click and comment on the reason for the 4, a referral is necessary.
+Improvement required: Not demonstrated one or more aspects of 'The Hillside Way' staff should right click and comment on the reason for the 3, a referral is not necessary. - 4.
+Serious cause for concern: Not demonstrated 'The Hillside Way' in a serious manner disrupting teaching and learning staff should write a comment on the reason for the 4, which Class Charts will automatically notify their Form Tutor, Subject Leader, Progress Leader and the pupil's parent/guardian (if they have accessed their Class Charts Parent account).